 It sounds like it was a really fun shoot, but it must have been stressful as well?

 A lot of the people who worked on it do tell me how much they liked working on it, and it was fun, but I think the director’s usually having the least good time!
 Only because there is so much to think about all the time, so it's not like I'm goofing off with the cast between scenes.
 I have to think about the big picture -absolutely everything that's going on inside and outside of the frame.
 So that was a lesson in directing a feature -how much stamina you have to have to do it!
 To figure out ways to focus and be calm.
 I'd say I try to be a very calm person on set -that's my style.
-I think it's easy sometimes to want to prove you have the answer every time but the truth is sometimes, if somebody asks you something it can be best to say ‘just give me one second, I’ll think about that’, rather than rushing into a solution.
+I think it's easy sometimes to want to prove you have the answer every time but the truth is sometimes if somebody asks you something it can be best to say ‘just give me one second, I’ll think about that’, rather than rushing into a solution.
 That really is something that I pride myself on, staying calm.

 What were some challenges that you faced that tested that calm?

-I think some of the scenes that are a little more elaborate: there’s the fight scene, there’s shots with special effects and stuff like that.
+I think some of the scenes that are a little more elaborate: there’s the fight scene, there are shots with special effects and stuff like that.
 There were times where we just had to make the decisions to pare things back ‘cause we weren’t gonna be able to shoot it in the time that we had.
-There were even just some silly things, there’s a scene with a smoke effect, and the thing you use is almost like a smoke bomb, and by law you need to have a cop there when you use those.
+There were even just some silly things, there’s a scene with a smoke effect, and the thing you use is almost like a smoke bomb, and by law, you need to have a cop there when you use those.
 You just pay them a standard rate and they keep an eye on it.
 We were happy to pay that, we put the request in and everything.
 But no cop wanted to work on a Saturday night!

 But you just have to back up, deal with it, and be like ‘ok let's break down what we need for this shot, we’ll just have to talk to visual effects about doing a smoke shot in post-production.
 It’s not the ideal way to do things but it can be ok.
 There's stuff like that in the fight scenes as well.
 I actually don't think any of the actors had done stunt sequences before except for Mark O’Brien.
 And we lucked out because our Stunt Coordinator great.
-He joked ‘you’ve brought me a 70 year old woman, and another actress who’s just had her kidney replaced, and you need them to have a fight sequence?
+He joked ‘you’ve brought me a 70-year-old woman, and another actress who’s just had her kidney replaced, and you need them to have a fight sequence?
 They did have doubles, but you want to get as much of the actual actor as you can.
-It's never like he was gonna ask them to do anything dangerous, but still there were varying levels of comfort and experience on set for the stunts.
+It's never like he was gonna ask them to do anything dangerous, but still, there were varying levels of comfort and experience on set for the stunts.
 So things like that, the visual effects and fights, I hadn’t really experienced before, but overall I think they worked out pretty well.

-It can be annoying for women in the film industry, and female-identified directors especially, that as well as talking about their craft they are often asked to speak to the status if their gender in that very patriarchal world.
-But at the same time I think it’s so important to talk about these inequities, and the conversation really does seem to be changing with things like MeToo and #OscarsSoWhite.
+It can be annoying for women in the film industry, and female-identified directors especially, that as well as talking about their craft they are often asked to speak to the status of their gender in that very patriarchal world.
+But at the same time, I think it’s so important to talk about these inequities, and the conversation really does seem to be changing with things like MeToo and #OscarsSoWhite.
 As a WOC what’s your perspective on that?

 My perspective on it essentially, is that it needs to change!
-One of the tricky things about these conversations is that they are happening more and more, in public arenas but that can make people think that we’ve made more progress than we actually have, when it comes to the numbers.
+One of the tricky things about these conversations is that they are happening more and more, in public arenas but that can make people think that we’ve made more progress than we actually have when it comes to the numbers.
 There are unconscious biases people have that are very hard to get past.
 I heard someone sum it up once as ‘men are hired on their potential, women are hired on their experience’.
 There’s certainly a level of achievement that is asked of women before they are considered seriously, which isn’t asked of men, and I would say the same goes for POC also.
 There’s a director named Lexi Alexander who was previously a champion kickboxer and she talks about how producers would say ‘it’s so amazing that you’re a kickboxer because you’re a woman who can direct action’.
 And she says that she used to take it as a compliment, but then she started to think ‘most male directors are not professional kickboxers and people assume they can direct action -so why should a woman have to have this whole separate career before she can direct an action film?!’.

 Women are also statistically limited to much lower budget movies, there’s a much larger gap between a first and second feature for women, they get much smaller distribution deals –there are a number of bodies that have done these studies.
 And it’s great that these conversations are being had now, but the result at the moment seems to be that a very small number of women in the industry are going to get to work non-stop for the next few years -because they are the ones who have already had the particularly high profile successes, so are considered the ‘safe bet’ and would’ve been safe bets even when this issue wasn’t as much of a priority.
 These implicit biases also affect the hiring of POCs and other underrepresented groups in the industry in very similar ways.